Gita Gutawa: Styles

-In a 2011 interview with the Jakarta Globe, Gutawa said that she continued to treat singing as a hobby despite it being her career.
+In a 2011 interview with the Jakarta Globe, Gutawa said that she continues to treat singing as a hobby despite it being her career.

 Songwriting

 Gutawa often draws her inspiration from her own experiences, as well as those of her friends.
 When she receives inspiration, she will write the lyrics down and work out a melody immediately.

 Awards and recognition

 Gutawa's debut album was well received by both the Indonesian public and critics, being certified triple platinum and winning four national awards; the 2007 SCTV award for Best Singer, as well as Best Album from SCTV and Best Newcomer and Best Album from Anugerah Musik Indonesia in 2008.
 Juliani Harsianti of The Jakarta Post describes Gutawa as having a "clear voice and fresh style" on the album.